Gurcharan Singh (admiral)

-Rear Admiral Gurcharan Singh, NM is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding Eastern Fleet, having taken over from Rear Admiral Sanjay Bhalla in November 2022.
+Vice Admiral Gurcharan Singh, AVSM, NM is a serving Flag officer in the Indian Navy.
+He currently serves as the Chief of Personnel at NHQ.
+He earlier served as the Commandant of the National Defence Academy and as the Flag Officer Commanding Eastern Fleet.

 Early life and education

 Singh was born in a naval family.
 His father was a gunnery officer and was posted at INS Venduruthy and subsequently at the gunnery school INS Dronacharya.
 Singh spent his childhood in Kochi and attended the Kendriya Vidyalaya Naval Base Kochi.
 After his schooling, he joined the National Defence Academy, Pune.

-Singh has attended the Defence Services Staff College, Wellington, the Naval War College, Goa and the National Defence College.
+Singh has attended the Defence Services Staff College, Wellington, the Naval War College, Goa and the National Defence College. he has also attended the Maritime Intelligence Course at National Intelligence University (NIU), Washington, D.C. and the United Nations Staff Officers Course (UNSOC) at Stockholm, Sweden.